react-navigation/react-navigation.github.io/docs/glossary-of-terms.md

 ## Child Navigation State

 When composing navigators, it is possible for a route to be a navigation state.
-It would look like this:
-#TODO
+It's vital to emphasise, that actually React Navigation under the hood is managed by only one state.
+Even though you might assume that the state of other navigators are different (because result of `navigator.dengerouslyGetState` might be different for different for different routes – they're only representing part of state important for navigator), still React Navigation internally uses one source of truth.
+The state would look like this:

 ```js
 {